nxp-imx/oem-prov-app/Documentation/user_guide.md

    * Use SPSDK to download the security assets from the EdgeLock 2GO Server
    * Use SPSDK to write the security assets on the local partition
 3. __Boot the system:__
-* The system is automatically booted by SPSDK, the application will start automatically after boot, running in provisioning via proxy mode.
+* The system is automatically booted by SPSDK, the application will start automatically after boot, running in provisioning via proxy mode as configured by the systemd service.
 4. __Check status:__
 * You can check the status of operation with:
 ```sh
 systemctl status oem-prov
 ```
+> **Additiona Notes:**
+The OEM Provisioning Application itself only performs the provisioning task - it does not reboot the system afterward.
+If desired, users can modify the systemd service to reboot the device upon provisioning.

 ### Post provisioning cleanup
 After provisioning, the user may choose to __delete the assets file__ by configuring this behavior in the [config.yaml](../config/config.yaml) file.